 Crown courts deal with more serious cases.
 If you plead not guilty your case will be heard in front of a judge and jury of 12 people, who will decide whether you are guilty or innocent, after they have heard all the evidence.

 If you are pleading not guilty, your solicitor will assist you to understand the legal procedures and help you prepare your side of the story, so that you can have a fair trial.
-They will help you to understand the evidence that the police and prosecution are presenting against you, and will gather any evidence that supports your case.
+They will help you to understand the evidence that the police and prosecution are presenting against you and will gather evidence that supports your case.